 - What most caused you to grow and change this year?

-- What life event had the biggest impact?
+- Can you name the life event that had the biggest impact?

 - What extraordinary truth about you did you discover this year?